Last Updated on August 18, 2020 by Bryony Clapperton

 After booking a last minute winter getaway with TUI to India I found myself pleasantly surprised with what was soon to be my first Indian adventure.

-We flew from Manchester to Goa and travelled to Candolim Beach, the British-loving resort located on the North Goan Coastline.
+We flew from Manchester to Goa and travelled to Candolim Goa aka.
+Candolim Beach, the British-loving resort located on the North Goan Coastline.

 After the first few hours, a paneer butter masala and a large Kingfisher I was already sold on India.
 From this point, I knew my love affair with India had just begun.

-Here’s my Goa travel guide featuring North and South Goa and recommendations of things to do in Candolim and Baga Beach.
+Here’s my Goa travel guide featuring North and South Goa and recommendations of things to do in Candolim, Baga Beach and the surrounding areas.

 Goa Travel Guide